lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2025.09: 😺 One paper accepted by Neurips 2025.
+See you in San Diego.

 2025.06: ❤️ I completed my six great years at RPI and have joined the University of Pennsylvania as a postdoctoral researcher 🚀.

 2025.05: 😺 Our paper [Theoretical Learning Performance of Graph Networks: the Impact of Jumping Connections and Layer-wise Sparsification](https://openreview.net/forum?id=Q9AkJpfJks&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DTMLR%2FAuthors%23your-submissions)) is accepted by TMLR.